 The trend caught the attention of fashion-designers (read connectors) to complete their design collection.
 It acted as connectors broadcasting images of the shoes to the massive audience creating a viral story for Hush Puppies.
 Fashion-designers became both connectors and salesmen, helping Hush Puppies reach its Tipping Point.

 It’s a classic case of a “Tipping point by accident,” with the Hush Puppies’ management playing no role in the trend.
-Not everyone would be lucky, like Hush Puppies.
-By not having a clear strategy with influencers, the chances are that most of the products or ideas never take-off.

 The Royal Enfield Story